MicrosoftDocs/azure-docs/articles/azure-monitor/platform/data-locations.md

 ---
-title: Monitoring data locations in Azure | Microsoft Docs
+title: Monitoring data locations in Azure Monitor | Microsoft Docs
 description: Describes the different locations where monitoring data is stored in Azure including the Azure Monitor data platform.
 documentationcenter: ''
 author: bwren